gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 \indent There is a general interpretation for the slope coefficient that you will need to master.
-In general, we interpret the slope coefficient as:
+In general, we interpret the slope coefficient as: \index{slope interpretation!SLR}

 *  **Slope interpretation (general):** For a 1 **[*unit of X*]** increase in
 ***X***, we expect, *on average*, a $\boldsymbol{b_1}$ **[*unit of Y*]** change